jimdigriz/debian-mssp4/README.md

 ## Power

-### Resume

-When suspended, the laptop can be woken up by installing [`/etc/udev/rules.d/90-mssp4-typing-cover.rules`](etc/udev/rules.d/90-mssp4-typing-cover.rules); to spare a reboot just disconnect and reconnect the typing cover.

-You can confirm this is working if you see `enabled` from both the following commands:

-    cat /sys/bus/usb/devices/usb1/1-7/power/wakeup
-    cat /sys/bus/usb/devices/usb1/power/wakeup

-### Hibernation

 Install the needed packages:

-    sudo apt-get install uswsusp pm-utils
+    sudo apt-get install uswsusp

-Now copy to [`/etc/pm/sleep.d`](etc/pm/sleep.d) a number of helper files.
+Copy in the [`/lib/systemd/system-sleep`](root/lib/systemd/system-sleep) helper files

-You should be able to hiberate (`sudo pm-hibernate`) and resume now.

-**N.B.** if it does not work and stalls on boot, there probably is a problem with your `resume` kernel parameter (did you compile the kernel with `nvme` built in?), so to break the stalling add `noresume`
+You also should be able to hiberate (`sudo pm-hibernate`) and resume, though if you have problems, such as stalls at boot time, there probably is a problem with your `resume` kernel parameter (did you compile the kernel with `nvme` built in?), so to break out of the stall add `noresume` to your kernel parameters.

-#### Screen Locking
+### Screen Locking

 To lock your X11 console, you will need a few packages:

     sudo apt-get install xautolock xss-lock

-Then set your [`~/.xsession`](misc/xsession) accordingly to run these.
+Then set your [`~/.xsession`](root/home/USER/.xsession) accordingly to run these.

 ## Graphics